In Focus: Is Your State a Major Source of Election Misinformation?

 - What regions have a disproportionately high output of misinformation narratives on a per-capita basis, so you can investigate root causes and proactively counter future misinformation campaigns.

 Trying to figure out the best tool for rooting out misinformation in the public sphere?
-Check out our Media Intelligence Solutions Buyer’s Guide.
+Check out our Narrative Intelligence Solutions Buyer’s Guide.

 Overall Mentions of Misinformation Narratives